irebernardidev/Wine-Time-MP1/README.md

 - Customers reviews boxes were displaying in different sizes and pictures looked squished.
 - Circle images looked squished on iPhones screens and weren't aligning on iPads screen.

-I made the necessary changes by adding media queries and adapting existing CSS to make the site more responsive for all screen sizes.
+I made the necessary changes by adding media queries and adapting existing CSS to make the site more responsive for all screen sizes, "playsinline" attribute was added to the background video to fix the issue.

 ## Technologies Used
----

 The following technologies were used in the development of the website:

 ### Main Languages Used